Lump Sum Allowances

 What happens when benefits taken before 6 April 2024 paid less than 25% of funds as a Pension Commencement Lump Sum?

-The Lifetime Allowance framework calculation for the maximum Pension Commencement Lump Sum was based on the total value of benefits you took.
-The new framework is based only on the Pension Commencement Lump Sum you’re assumed to have taken (25% of Lifetime Allowance used).
+The lifetime allowance framework calculation for the maximum Pension Commencement Lump Sum was based on the total value of benefits you received.
+The new framework is based only on the Pension Commencement Lump Sum you’re assumed to have taken (25% of lifetime allowance used).
+So, if you received less than the 25% of lifetime allowance, you could apply for the actual sum to be used in

-For example: You used 60% of your Lifetime Allowance when taking pension benefits but didn’t receive any of the benefits as a tax-free lump sum.
+For example: You used 60% of your lifetime allowance when taking pension benefits but didn’t receive any of the benefits as a tax-free lump sum.

-Using the Standard method
+Using the standard method

-60% of Lifetime Allowance used is £643,860
+60% of lifetime allowance used is £643,860

 25% assumed to be paid tax-free is £160,965